 In Massachusetts, attempting to commit a crime constitutes a crime itself.
 A conviction for attempt carries a potential prison sentence, the length of which is determined by the maximum penalty of the attempted crime.
+If you have been accused of attempting to commit a crime, contact Spring & Spring at (617) 513-9444 to speak with an attorney.

 In order to convict a defendant of attempting to commit a crime, the Commonwealth must prove beyond a reasonable doubt that:

 An overt act is a real, physical action taken by the defendant.
-An individual who makes plans to commit a crime, or talks about committing a crime, cannot be convicted of attempt to commit a crime without performing an overt act toward the commission of the crime.
+An individual who makes plans to commit a crime, or talks about committing a crime, cannot be convicted of an attempt to commit a crime without performing an overt act toward the commission of the crime.

 The Commonwealth bears the burden of proving beyond a reasonable doubt that the defendant intended to commit the crime that was allegedly attempted.
 Proving intent is sometimes difficult, as the prosecutor is required to ask the jury to speculate about what the defendant was thinking during the alleged planning stage of the crime.